Background: direct commission

 Year: 2019 – 2023

 Location: Jätkäsaari, Helsinki

 Size: 4100 m² housing (44 apartments), 350 m² commercial

-Team: Vesa Humalisto (partner in charge), Tuomas Voutilainen (project architect, construction), Timo Arjanko (project architect, building permit), Jenni Merinen (project architect, draft phase), Anni-Mari Anttola (landscape architect in charge), Leena Buller (landscape architect), Valtteri Hautsalo, Daniel Reini, Antti Haataja, Miia Suomela, Viktoria Mazaeva
+Team: Vesa Humalisto (partner in charge), Tuomas Voutilainen (project architect, construction), Timo Arjanko (project architect, building permit), Jenni Merinen (project architect, draft phase), Anni-Mari Anttola / Leena Buller (landscape architect in charge), Valtteri Hautsalo, Daniel Reini, Antti Haataja, Miia Ranta-aho, Timo Paananen, Viktoria Mazaeva

 Samoan Fale is located in Melkinlaituri area in Jätkäsaari.
 The site is close to the sea and well connected to public transport.
 The building is next to the Samoankuja pedestrian street crossing the area.